 In his discussion of previous phylogenetic conclusions from ossification sequences (e.g. Schoch and Carroll 2003), Anderson (2007) noted that ossification sequences seemed to abound in symplesiomorphies and in autapomorphies of terminal taxa, while potential synapomorphies were scarce.
 This pessimism was seemingly confirmed by Schoch (2006) in a paper that was published after Anderson’s (2007) book chapter had gone to press: not only were many similarities in the cranial ossification sequences across Osteichthyes found to be symplesiomorphies, but a phylogenetic analysis of cranial ossification sequences did not recover Mammalia, Sauropsida, Amniota or Lissamphibia as monophyletic.
 Along with these results, Schoch (2006) dismissed another: the position of the temnospondyl Apateon caducus (the only included extinct taxon) outside the tetrapod crown-group, i.e. the lepospondyl hypothesis on lissamphibian origins (LH).

-While ossification sequences alone may not provide enough data for a phylogenetic analysis, as shown by our results (Fig. 3, 4), our datasets (with much larger taxon samples than in Schoch 2006) fit some tree topologies much better than others.
+While ossification sequences alone may not provide enough data for a phylogenetic analysis, as shown by our results (Fig. 3, 4), there is clearly a phylogenetic signal because the taxa are not randomly scattered over the tree.
+Specifically, our datasets (with much larger taxon samples than in Schoch 2006) fit some tree topologies much better than others.
 Both the tests using CoMET and squared-change parsimony with random taxon reshuffling overwhelmingly support the presence of a strong phylogenetic signal in the cranial data; the null hypothesis of the absence of a phylogenetic signal can be rejected in both cases, given that it has a probability of < 10-97 for the cranial and < 10-4 for the appendicular dataset.
 We conclude that the cranial dataset contains a strong phylogenetic signal, and are therefore cautiously optimistic about future contributions of ossification sequences to phylogenetics.
 We are less optimistic about the appendicular sequence data, which both tests suggest contains less phylogenetic signal.

-The sizable effect on nodal estimates and inferred heterochronies of infraspecific variation found by Sheil et al. (2014) in lissamphibians could raise doubts about the robustness of our findings.
-We have been able to incorporate infraspecific variability in only two terminal taxa (Apateon caducus and A. pedestris), but Apateon has played a prominent role in discussions about the significance of cranial ossification sequences on the origins of extant amphibians (Schoch and Carroll 2003; Schoch 2006; Germain and Laurin 2009).
-Thus, incorporation of infraspecific variability in Apateon is presumably much more important than in extant taxa, even though variability in the latter would obviously add to the analysis and should be tackled in the future.
+The sizable effect on nodal estimates and inferred heterochronies of intraspecific variation found by Sheil et al. (2014) in lissamphibians could raise doubts about the robustness of our findings.
+We have been able to incorporate intraspecific variability in only two terminal taxa (Apateon caducus and A. pedestris), but Apateon has played a prominent role in discussions about the significance of cranial ossification sequences on the origins of extant amphibians (Schoch and Carroll 2003; Schoch 2006; Germain and Laurin 2009).
+Thus, incorporation of intraspecific variability in Apateon is presumably much more important than in extant taxa, even though variability in the latter would obviously add to the analysis and should be tackled in the future.
 The variability in Apateon should be exempt from two sources of artefactual variability in ossification sequences discussed by Sheil et al. (2014), namely the way in which the specimens were collected (there can be no lab-raised specimens in long-extinct taxa) and the fixing method used (in this case, fossilization under quite consistent taphonomic conditions).
-The finding that whether we used the Apateon sequences from Erdesbach, Obermoschel, or both, we find very similar results (Table 9), is reassuring.
-In this case, infraspecific variation has negligible impact.
-However, future studies should attempt to assess the effect of more generalized incorporation of infraspecific variability (in a greater proportion of the OTUs).
+The finding that the results are very similar no matter whether we used the Apateon sequences from Erdesbach, Obermoschel, or both (Table 9), is reassuring.
+In this case, intraspecific variation has negligible impact.
+However, future studies should attempt to assess the effect of more generalized incorporation of intraspecific variability (in a greater proportion of the OTUs).